traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 For this guide, we use the example application [traefik/whoami](https://github.com/traefik/whoami), but the principles are applicable to any other application.

-The `whoami` application is a simple HTTP server running on port 80 which answers host-related information to the incoming requests.
+The `whoami` application is an HTTP server running on port 80 which answers host-related information to the incoming requests.
 As usual, start by creating a file called `03-whoami.yml` and paste the following `Deployment` resource:

 ```yaml tab="03-whoami.yml"